learn-co-curriculum/js-basics-loops-readme/README.md

 4th loop
 5th loop
 ```
-As you can see, it only ran for the first 5 values, and didn't print out the 6th value, because the condition for `i < 5` had already been met.
+As you can see, it ran and printed only for the first 5 values, and not the 6th value, because the condition for `i < 5` had already been met.

 Let's use a more tangible real-world example!
 Let's assume we have a list of the Billboad 100's top 100 songs and artists in descending rank order from an API endpoint.
 We're going to use 10 in this static example, because 100 is a lot!
 We only want the first 5, because on our site we want to display only the top 5 chart toppers in a sidebar somewhere with limited real estate.